-Publications derive from the projects under the Nordic Thematic Group for Sustainable Rural Development 2017-2020.
-The research focuses on demographic development, rural attractiveness and youth wellbeing, service provision and silver economy.
-Finalised Reports and shorter Policy Briefs are available here as soon as they are published.
-Find ongoing projects under "Projects".
+Publications derived from the projects under the Nordic Thematic Group for Sustainable Rural Development 2017-2020.
+The research focused on demographic development, rural attractiveness, and youth wellbeing, service provision, and the silver economy.
+Finalised Reports and shorter Policy Briefs are available here.

 Click on the titles to find the whole publications.

 Silver economy – all economic activities linked to older age groups – has emerged as a response to population ageing in Europe in recent years.
 Many older people continue to make valuable economic and societal contributions after retirement, and older citizens can provide significant economic and societal benefits, particularly if they are healthy and active.

 This study examines policies and initiatives to promote the silver economy and the closely related concepts of healthy ageing, active ageing and age-friendliness.
 The report seeks to uncover what are the preconditions for expanding the Nordic silver economy, and how cross-border collaboration can help enhance the potential of the silver economy in border regions.

 Policy Brief 2021: Public service delivery in the Nordic Region: An exercise in collaborative governance

 Now, more than ever, is Nordic collaboration required across all levels of governance to help overcome the devastating socio-economic impacts of the pandemic and to solve the shared challenges posed by climate change and growing urban-rural divides.
 This policy brief examines six good practice examples of collaborative public service delivery from across the Nordic Region, highlighting the main drivers, challenges and enablers of collaboration and the replication potential of these Nordic collaborative examples.